On-Air Deep Learning Integrated Semantic Inference Models for Enhanced Earth Observation Satellite Networks: Introduction

 The transmission of the meaning behind data is the primary objective of semantic communication, rather than the precise data itself.
 This has the potential to enhance efficiency by providing greater flexibility in encoding and decoding.
 The authors of \cite{Paolo2023} suggest a method that is predicated on three concepts: the use of a specialized data format to capture meaning, the adaptation of transmission based on channel conditions, and the use of generative models to adjust transmission and enable tasks at the receiver.
 Researchers of \cite{zhu2024flood} have devised a system that utilizes natural language conversations to disseminate flood risk information, with the aim of enhancing public preparation for floods.
 This system utilizes a large language model (LLM) that has been trained specifically on flood-related knowledge, guaranteeing the precision and reliability of the information it provides.
 Through the use of geographic information systems (GIS), the LLM has the ability to tailor risk evaluations according to the geographical location of the user.
 Utilizing natural language conversations has shown the potential to enhance flood risk perception among individuals with diverse cognitive capacities.
 Furthermore, semantic Importance-Aware Communication (SIAC) uses LLM to understand the meaning and semantics of conveyed data \cite{guo2023semantic}.
 This understanding allows the system to give priority to significant information by allocating more resources to data with greater semantic significance.
 Unlike earlier approaches, SIAC can seamlessly integrate into current communication networks with minimal alterations.
 By prioritizing crucial information, SIAC reduces semantic loss more effectively than conventional communication techniques.

 In relation to the second aspect, the use of semantic communication (SemCom) principles has been recognized as a favorable strategy.
 The primary purpose of SemCom is to prioritize semantic accuracy above reducing bit/symbol error rates at the receiver side, which is in complete alignment with the core goals of most EO methods.
 The first principle of SemCom is the extraction of semantic data, wherein pertinent information is initially obtained, condensed, or broken down from unprocessed data.
 Afterward, just the information related to meaning is transferred to the central core.
-The PhiSat-1 project presented in \cite{giuffrida2021varphi} by the European Space Agency (ESA) might be regarded as the first demonstration of this idea.
+The PhiSat-1 project, presented in \cite{giuffrida2021varphi} by the European Space Agency (ESA), was among the first demonstrations of this concept.
+With the recent launch of PhiSat-2, this approach is now advancing to new capabilities.
 Two 6U CubeSats are deployed in this mission to capture Earth photographs.
 The data is processed inside the CubeSats to filter out information depending on the cloud coverage of the scene.
 The second concept revolves around semantic-oriented network management, specifically SemCom.
 SemCom's objective is to oversee all network functionalities across various layers (PHY, MAC, Network, Transportation, Application) by taking into account the semantics of the data and the requirements of applications related to EO tasks \cite{wang2016earth}.